RSS

 Common House and Shared Amenities

-The 1,068 square foot common house will be a simple but extremely flexible building at the center of the site with 3 primary uses: ground floor gathering hall, small kitchen, and two upstairs guest rooms with bathroom and separate entrance.
+The 1,068 square foot common house is a simple but extremely flexible building at the center of the site with 3 primary uses: ground floor gathering hall, small kitchen, and two upstairs guest rooms with bathroom and separate entrance.

-The main interior gathering space will include ample organized storage so the space can easily set up for various uses, including:
+The main interior gathering space can be set up for various uses, including:

 • Group meetings and shared meals